Ylianst/ESP-IQ2020/documentation/devices.md

 ```

 This said, if you have a setup like this that works.
 Please let me know so I can update this section.
 This integration should lower the `flow_control_pin` when receiving and raise it when transmitting.

+# Creating a Correct Cable

+The current recommandation for most people is to just use 4 breadboard cables to connect the ESP32 to the Hottub.
+It's easy and works perfectly well and you get more breadboard cables for other projects.
+I have not done this myself, but it's possible to create your own "correct" cable.
+The connector you need is part number 3-644540-8, you can find it on [DigiKey here](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/3-644540-8/698326).

+Alternatively, somone suggested using TE Connectivity part number 1375820-8 with terminals 1375819-3.
+These are available from most electronics retailers such as Mouser, Farnell, Digikey, RS.
+These can be crimped with an inexpensive crimper designed for small terminals (e.g. Engineer PA-09).

+If you try this, please let us know your experience and send pictures!